-Energy Recovery.
-Clean Harbors shipped some volume of oil-based paint to their Safety-Kleen facility in Smithfield, KY, where the paint was bulked and subsequently transported to two cement kilns - Lone Star Cement in Greencastle, IN and Buzzi Unichem in Cape Girardeau, MO to be used as fuel.
+Similarly, Clean Harbors shipped some oil-based paint to their Safety-Kleen facility in Smithfield, KY where the paint was bulked into tankers and transported to two facilities to be used for fuel -Lone Star Cement in Greencastle, IN and Buzzi Unichem in Cape Girardeau, MO.

 Incineration.
-Clean Harbors transported some volume of oil-based paint to their incinerator in El Dorado, AR, where it served as a fuel in the incineration process.
+Clean Harbors transported some volume of oil-based paint to their facility in El Dorado, AR where it served as fuel in the incineration process.